railsstudent/what-the-flexBox-2/alignment-and-centering/notes.md

   2. align-content applied to flex container.
 Take the space along the cross-axis

   3. align-items applied to flex container.
 Take the space along the cross-axis.
 Default value is stretch

+  4. align-self applied to flex item.
+Override the value of align-items